PASTAplus/PEP/peps/pep-9.md

         400 Bad Request if collection is invalid
-        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access collection 404 If PUT or DELETE and the collection is not found
+        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access collection 404 If collection is not found
     body:
         The collection_id if 200, error message otherwise
     permissions: